-The 4th of July Patriotic Concert is presented by the Vail Valley Foundation at the Gerald R. Ford Amphitheater.
+Please contact the Vail Valley Foundation at 970.845.-8497 with questions about the 2020 Patriotic Concert at the Gerald R. Ford Amphitheater.

 After the Continental Congress endorsed the Declaration of Independence on July 2, 1776, John Adams wrote to his beloved Abigail, “I am apt to believe that it will be celebrated by succeeding generations as the country’s great anniversary festival.”
 From then till now, July 4 has been celebrated as the birth of American independence, with patriotic concerts and family gatherings being among the traditional festivities.